prophesee-ai/prophesee_ros_wrapper/README.md

   * /prophesee/camera/camera_info - info about the camera
   * /prophesee/camera/cd_events_buffer - buffer of CD (Change Detection) events

-### Viewing data from ROS topics

-To visualize data from ROS topics:
+To listen data from ROS topics and visualize them:

   ```
         roslaunch prophesee_ros_driver prophesee_viewer.launch
   ```

-### Recording data from live camera to rosbag
+### Recording data from a live camera to rosbag

 To record data from live camera to rosbag:
   * Start the publisher: